 How to engage sales and marketing teams for ABM strategy

-While generating new business and expanding the existing one remains a priority, businesses must also have certain short-term goals that can be aligned with the long-term goals.
+While generating new business and expanding the existing one remains a priority, companies must also have specific short-term goals that can align with the long-term goals.
 Some of these could include:

 - Accelerate the sales cycle

-- Interact with them on a frequent basis
+- Interact with them frequently

 - Improve revenues from the existing clients